rhysinward/Mexico_subsampling/README.md

 # Running the code

-In this example we show how to run the process for B.1.1.519.
+In this example we show how to run the process for Delta.

-Run the R script Code/sampling.R
+Run the R script Code/updtaed_delta_sampling.R

 * The output of this is a migration-informed sequenced data